aimee-mcneil-melville/ToDo-Full-Stack/README.md

 5. _As a user, I want to see a footer at the bottom of the page displaying contact details so that I can contact the people responsible for the site._
   - Repetition can be a wonderful thing.
 Create a `footer.hbs` partial and include it in your home template.
+  - Hint: Move the `header` and `footer` partials into the `main.hbs` layout file, and they'll be used for every template view you create from now on.

 6. _As a user, I want to see an artwork displayed when I visit `/artworks/:id` so that I can view the image._
   - Create `artworks.hbs`.
 It doesn't have to be complicated: just a single `img` tag with its `src` attribute set to `{{artwork}}` will do nicely